MadStu/space-trucker-trading-tracker/README.md

 I really do enjoy coding with Python and learning to use Django has been a real eye opener.
 I can see the potential Django has for creating ultra powerful web apps with it's batteries included features.

-The links between the MVT was a struggle at first but now I'm nearing the end of the project I'm literally dreaming of how everything ties in together.
+The links between the MVC (or MTV) pattern were a struggle at first but now I'm nearing the end of the project I'm literally dreaming of how everything ties in together.
 At the beginning I felt like I'd been thrown in at the deep Django end of the pool, but now I know my future projects will be a lot easier to begin with.